top of page

 The website for the cemetery shows it to be well documented, celebrated and cared for by the Jackson community, and it is highly recommended to visit the site prior to your exploration.
 You can't help but notice how well loved this cemetery is, and it's evident from the energy around the people visiting and working there and the great state of the monuments.
 In addition, there is a Facebook group, “Families of Hollywood Cemetery – Jackson, TN,” where the historian Ricky Long and families of those interred post pictures and share stories about the history of the graveyard.
 Its lovely to see the such community around a cemetery!
 Special thanks to Mr. Long for guiding and advising me while I was visiting!

-The B’Nai Israel Jewish cemetery is adjacent at 696 Hollywood Drive (and probably should be included in this list, as it is an early Jewish cemetery in Tennessee history).
+The B’Nai Israel Jewish cemetery is adjacent at 696 Hollywood Drive.
+It should probably be included in this list, as it is an early Jewish cemetery in Tennessee history.
+Many influential people who built Jackson are interred here as well!

 Mount Olivet Jackson TN